feed4love/basic_bank/README.md

 • bank.basic.ASSUMPTION_ACCOUNT_IBAN_SHALL_EXISTS if set to true when the service receive a transaction and the account isnt exists, then the service will create the account and set the initial credit to 0.

 • bank.basic.ASSUMPTION_CHECK_CREDIT_FOR_TRANSACTIONS set to true then the service will check if the account iban has enough credit to support the operation.
+Set by default to TRUE.

 • bank.basic.DEBUG_DATA_ON_RESPONSES if set to true the service will include debug information in the json, by default false.